JosephAdewole/mawaqif_dashboard/README.md

 # Mawaqif Dashboard

 This is the Module of this project which provides an interface for the Parking Space Management Company to monitor the Parking Lots.
-The Page which houses the User Interface is home.php.
+The Page which houses the User Interface is home.html.
 At every point in time, the current status of each parking space is kept updated with a number of information about the vehicle in it.
 Such information include:
 ### 1. Occupied or Empty